Peatral/advent-of-code/README.md

 - **Why Java?**<br>
 Because I am familiar with it...
 - **Why start with day 0 and go to day 24?**<br>
 Because this is java, not lua.
+Also, I am german, to me christmas is on the 24th.
+That is when I open my presents.
+The 25th is just another x on the calender.

 ## Stuff
 Every day is in its own package, I didn't split them into separate modules.